 BKS badges are designed to compliment the colour scheme of your suit and come in a variety of shapes and types.
 Synthetic badges have designated locations whereas BKS leather letters are placed according to the design of the suit.
 Shoulder badges form the company logo and are placed at the top of the bicep.
 Knee badges are triangular and sit on the knee cap.
 Neck tabs are functional and help keep the front zip closed Leather letters are made from reduced thickness leather in all of the colours used to make suits.
 5 different sizes are available.
 Laser etched logos are also available, some of which carry extra cost.

-Technically called Impact Protectors, the limbs (knees, elbows, hips and shoulders) come in a choice of 2 types.
-BKS offer Knox as the standard fitted item but have since introduced their own brand as an upgrade.
+Technically called Impact Protectors, the limbs (knees, elbows, hips and shoulders) come in a choice of 2 types, Standard, and Pro.
 Both offer the best combination of energy absorption, comfort and flexibility.

 The levels of impact protection meet with EN1621 –1.
 BKS prefers to avoid the use of hard shell protectors as these promote holing of the leather on the outside.
 Some hard shell body armour does carry CE Approval but only when tested independently.
 Used in conjunction with a CE Suit it becomes an unsafe feature for the reasons just mentioned.
 Unsafe features will fail a suit when tested for CE Approval – beware!
 Please also see back protectors under their own heading.